 The Best Microbiologist Resume Samples

-These are some examples of job descriptions we have handpicked from real Microbiologist resumes for your reference.
+These are some examples of accomplishments we have handpicked from real Microbiologist resumes for your reference.

-- Performed microbial test on beauty care, baby wipes, and feminine care sampels.
+- Performed microbial tests on beauty care, baby wipes, and feminine care samples.

 - Operated balances, autoclaves, pH meter, stomacher, spectrophotometer pipette aid, while using aseptic technique.

 - Enhanced the understanding of infectious disease, immunology, and virology through original research and writing.

 - Covered campus lectures on molecular biology to college students; transmitted laboratory instructions in a clear, concise format.

 - Trains departmental personnel and new employees on laboratory procedures and new analysis methods.

 - Reviews work orders for accuracy using in-depth knowledge of the company’s SOPs.

 - Performs microbial water testing for Heterotrophic plate counts, screens for E.coli / Coliforms & Fecal Coliforms.